Last amended on

-|Head and neck||Safety spectacles, goggles, face screens or shields, visors.||Industrial safety helmets, bump caps, hairnets and firefighters' helmets.|
+|Head and neck||Safety spectacles, goggles, face screens or shields, visors||Industrial safety helmets, bump caps, hairnets and firefighter helmets|

-|Ears||Noise levels and duration.||Earplugs, ear mugs, semi-insert/canal caps.|
+|Ears||Noise levels and duration||Earplugs, ear mugs, semi-insert/canal caps|

-|Hands and arms||Abrasion, temperature extremes, cuts and punctures, impact, chemicals, electric shock, radiation, vibration, biological agents and prolonged immersion in water.||Gloves, gloves with a cuff, gauntlets and sleeving that covers part or all of the arm.|
+|Hands and arms||Abrasion, extreme temperatures, cuts and punctures, impact, chemicals, electric shock, radiation, vibration, biological agents and prolonged immersion in water||Gloves, gloves with a cuff, gauntlets and sleeving that covers part or all of the arm|

-|Feet and legs||Wet, hot and cold conditions, electrostatic build-up, slipping, cuts and punctures, falling objects, heavy loads, metal and chemical splash, vehicles.||Safety boots and shoes with protective toecaps and penetration-resistant, mid-sole wellington boots and specific footwear.|
+|Feet and legs||Wet, hot and cold conditions, electrostatic build-up, slipping, cuts and punctures, falling objects, heavy loads, metal and chemical splash, vehicles||Safety boots and shoes with protective toecaps and penetration-resistant, mid-sole wellington boots and specific footwear|

-|Lungs||Oxygen-deficient atmospheres, dusts, gases and vapours.||Respiratory protective equipment (RPE).|
+|Lungs||Oxygen-deficient atmospheres, dust and particulate matter, gases and vapours||Respiratory protective equipment (RPE)|

-As a parallel exercise you should also consider what emergency equipment is required in the workplace.
+As a parallel exercise, you should also consider what emergency equipment is required in the workplace.
 Like PPE, this should be selected carefully, maintained and regular training provided for those expected to use it.

 This article is a revised version of one written by Richard McPartland (2017) for theNBS.com